Resident234/php.net/pages/www.php.net_language.types.callable.php.md

 A note on differences when calling callbacks as "variable functions" without the use of call_user_func() (e.g. "

 ```
-<?php $callback = &apos;printf&apos;; $callback(&apos;Hello World!&apos;) ?>
+<?php $callback = 'printf'; $callback('Hello World!') ?>
 ```
 "):

 - Using the name of a function as string has worked since at least 4.3.0
 - Calling anonymous functions and invokable objects has worked since 5.3.0
-- Using the array structure [$object, &apos;method&apos;] has worked since 5.4.0
+- Using the array structure [$object, 'method'] has worked since 5.4.0

 Note, however, that the following are not supported when calling callbacks as variable functions, even though they are supported by call_user_func():

-- Calling static class methods via strings such as &apos;foo::doStuff&apos;
+- Calling static class methods via strings such as 'foo::doStuff'
-- Calling parent method using the [$object, &apos;parent::method&apos;] array structure
+- Calling parent method using the [$object, 'parent::method'] array structure

-All of these cases are correctly recognized as callbacks by the &apos;callable&apos; type hint, however.
+All of these cases are correctly recognized as callbacks by the 'callable' type hint, however.
 Thus, the following code will produce an error "Fatal error: Call to undefined function foo::doStuff() in /tmp/code.php on line 4":